 6-8.
-Precautions for using a servo motor for a tool
+Precautions for Using a Servo Motor for a Tool

 MEMO When any tool equipped with a servo motor (a servo gun and tool, etc.) is used, the encoder is cleared after chuck/unchuck, so be sure to install a battery for memory on the tool side.
-In addition, functionality to electrically disconnect/connect the servo In addition, functionality to electrically disconnect/connect the servo motor is necessary on the robot.
+In addition, functionality to electrically disconnect/connect the servo motor is necessary on the robot.